-Periodically traffic, is a transmission interval (in which a single packet is transmitted) that is repeated.
-For example, a transmission occurs every 15 ms. Reasons for a periodical transmission can be the periodic update of a position or the repeated monitoring of a characteristic parameter.
+Periodic traffic hass a transmission interval (in which a single packet is transmitted) that is repeated.
+For example, a transmission occurs every 15 ms. Reasons for a periodic uplink transmission can be the periodic update of a position or the repeated monitoring of a characteristic parameter.